cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/airtable_industry_guidance.md

 ---
-title: Airtable (Industry Guidance)
+title: Airtable
 date: 2021-01-25
 permalink: /teams/engineering/airtable-industry-guidance/
 toc: true
 eleventyNavigation:
-  key: Airtable (Industry Guidance)
+  key: Airtable
   parent: Engineering
   order: 110
 ---

 [Airtable](https://airtable.com) is a flexible and easy-to-use collaborative spreadsheet.

-We have an Airtable base that we use to track and manage State industry guidance PDFs across multiple government agencies.

-Data is shared as synced views with the Labor Agency, CDPH, GO-Biz and will be shared covid19.ca.gov & Storybook via our API Base.
+We have an Airtable base that we use to track and manage industry guidance PDFs across multiple government agencies.
+Data is shared as synced views with the Department of Labor, California Department of Public Health, and Governor's Office of Business and Economic Development and is shared with covid19.ca.gov & Storybook via our API base.

-### How the system is built
+## How the system is built

-* Bases & Tables
+* Bases & tables
 * Data dictionaries
 * API system
 * Automations
 * Slack notifications
 * Email notifications
-* State Guidance data sets
+* State guidance data sets
-* Configuration & Publishing
+* Configuration and publishing
 * Process diagrams
 * Managing the Airtable
 * Backup methods